coltin/coltin-blog/content/posts/common-child.md

 ## Sweet Iterative Salvation

-So our solution is fast, but the stackoverflow is an issue and just wasteful.
+So our solution is fast, but the stack overflow is an issue and just wasteful.
 Memoizing is a good use of space, but the call stacks are not, they are just lazy and we can do better.
 What we need is a non-recursive way to traverse the strings.
-We could unwrap the recursive function by using a stack to mimic the machine code (basically implementing recursion) but it's still wasting space, and just skirting around the JVM weakness (Stackoverflow).
+We could unwrap the recursive function by using a stack to mimic the machine code (basically implementing recursion) but it's still wasting space, and just skirting around the JVM weakness (stack overflow).
 It might be a fun exercise to implement this, but for now we can do better.

 The problem with the recursive solution is that to calculate `sol(0, 0)` we need to know either `sol(1, 1)` or `sol(0, 1) and sol(1, 0)`, and then each of those needs to know even more pieces.
 Once you get to the end of the line, you start collapsing the solutions and resolving the plus ones and the `Math.max()`s.
 So theres our secret; start with that and work backwards.

-As an interesting sidenote, the direction doesn't actually matter.
+As an interesting side note, the direction doesn't actually matter.
 You could do this whole thing from the beginning and move forward, but I find it easier to think in this direction.

 Perhaps too much in the weeds, but we are also going to clean up our solution by expanding the memoize by 1 in both directions and initializing the ends to 0.
 This saves us from having to check during the main logic, making it easier to read and debug.
 Here is what it looked like in our previous solution